CharlesTaylor7/gemini/README.md

 - css variables for z-indexes

 ### Bugs
-- cycle labels are sometimes hidden for intersection disks
 - on starting a drag, the intersection disks visibly sink down into ring.
     - this is because they are normally  2 disks on top of each other, and one hides during a drag